Profit on Ad Spend (POAS): Profit‑Driven Advertising: ROAS vs POAS for Real Growth

 Why Profit‑Driven Advertising Changes the Game

 When you optimize for profit instead of revenue, the entire way you structure and evaluate your advertising shifts.
-It becomes easier to see which products actually grow the business — and which ones quietly drain margin.

 Here’s how profit clarity reshapes your strategy: